-Ranking of the Rate of State Medical Boards' Serious Disciplinary Actions, 2019-2021, Public Citizen, 2023.
+Ranking of the Rate of State Medical Boards' Serious Disciplinary Actions, 2021-2023, Public Citizen, 2024.

-- "[M]any if not most, state medical boards are doing a dangerously lax job in enforcing their states' medical practice acts.
-Low rates of serious disciplinary actions suggest that medical boards are not adequately taking actions to discipline physicians responsible for negligent medical care or whose behavior is unacceptably dangerous to patients." - "[B]y the end of 2021, 9,286 U.S. physicians have had five or more malpractice-payment reports since the [National Practitioner Data Bank (NPDB)] began collecting such information in 1990.
-This is a malpractice record worse than 99% or more of all physicians who have practiced since then.
-Yet, dangerously and unacceptably, three-quarters (75%) of these 9,286 physicians have never had a medical board licensure action of any kind, serious or nonserious." - "[O]f the 16,287 physicians who have been reported to the NPDB for clinical-privileges actions affecting their ability to practice for more than 30 days by hospitals or other organizations that grant privileges to practice in their facilities or organizations, only 51.3% have ever had any action, even a reprimand, reported by a state licensing board.
+- "[M]any (if not most) boards are doing a dangerously lax job in enforcing their states' medical practice acts.
+Low rates of serious disciplinary actions suggest that the boards are not adequately taking actions to discipline physicians responsible for negligent medical care or whose behavior is unacceptably dangerous to patients." - "[B]y the end of 2023, a total of 9,837 U.S. physicians had five or more malpractice payments reported to the [National Practitioner Data Bank] NPDB since payments began to be reported in 1990.
+These physicians had malpractice records worse than well over 99% of all physicians who have practiced since 1990.
+Yet 75% of these 9,837 physicians have never had a medical board licensure action of any kind, either serious or nonserious."
+31